andytom/tabalisr/README.md

     | 4   | 5   | 6   |
     +-----+-----+-----+

-##Usage
+## Usage

-A list of requirements can be found in the requirements.pip file.
+A list of requirements can be found in the requirements.txt file.

 You should change the SECRET_KEY in the main.cfg file to be something more secure.